Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Finite-temperature results

 For an arbitrary filling, the self-consistency equations for the continuous CO-NO transition (when it exists) are not simplified much, but it is still useful to find it solving

-instead of straightforward solution of the model on a grid of parameters.
-Moreover, the same notes as previously mentioned for the system of equations (\ref{eq:cont-COM-NO}) are valid: the convergence at the continuous transition point is extremely slow, and the solution with $\Delta \ne 0$ indicates the discontinuous character of the transition.
+instead of straightforward solution of system (\ref{eq:sceA})--(\ref{eq:sceB}) on a grid of parameters.
+Moreover, the same notes as previously mentioned for the system of equations (\ref{eq:cont-COM-NO-A})--(\ref{eq:cont-COM-NO-B}) are valid: the convergence at the continuous transition point is extremely slow, and the solution with $\Delta \ne 0$ indicates the discontinuous character of the transition.